 Wireless Network and Connections for Laptops

 Most of the library’s study carrels and tables are wired with electrical outlets for laptop computers.
 Many tables and all carrels on the second floor also have USB connectors.
 The library has a wireless network that covers all four floors.
 Access to the network is limited to Mason users who must login using their Patriot Pass username and password.
-Note: your Patriot Password is not necessarily the same as your email password.
-Be sure to select Mason‐Secure when logging into the wireless network.
+Be sure to add the preferred network eduroam or Mason-Secure when logging in to the wireless network.

 For more information, see Wired & Wireless Networking.